 Well, it is literally vinegar derived from apples – that’s it!
 It is made by crushing cider apples, squeezing out the liquid, then adding bacteria and yeast to the juice which triggers the fermentation process.
 It is this fermentation process that turns the sugar’s from the apple juice into alcohol.
 There is then a secondary fermentation process where an acetic acid-forming bacterium will convert that alcohol into vinegar.

-This is a process that can be done in your own home with just a few ingredients (if you’re inclined to making homemade things); or as apple cider vinegar is relatively cheap to buy it may be a good idea to purchase a trusted brand bottle and try it out first to see if you like it.
+This is a process that can be done in your own home with just a few ingredients (if you’re inclined to making homemade things); or as apple cider vinegar is relatively cheap to buy it may be a good idea to purchase a trusted brand product and try it out first to see if you like it.

 How much weight can I lose drinking apple cider vinegar?